top of page

 The key to Keke’s success was that he kept scoring consistantly throughout the season taking points from many of the races.
 At the end of the season Keke had won with 44 points and one win, needing only a sixth place in the last race of the year.
 Michele Alboreto won the race but Keke did more than he needed and came a very deserved 5th.
 It is worth noting that this was during the era when only the top 6 scored points with the winner receiving just nine.

-Through determination and raw talent Keke was able to beat some of the best drivers the sport has ever seen, picking up the ultimate accolade, the 1982 F1 Drivers World Championship.
+Finishing second in Austria by only 0.050 seconds, completing the most laps of any driver and scoring points at ten of the sixteen races is proof that Keke was more than deserving of his 1982 crown.
+Through determination and raw talent Keke was able to beat some of the best drivers the sport has ever seen and picking up the ultimate accolade, the 1982 F1 Drivers World Championship.

-These five drivers formed the main rivalry for the 1982 Drivers Championship.
+These five drivers; Didier Pironi, John Watson, Alain Prost, Niki Lauda and René Arnoux formed the main rivalry for the 1982 Drivers Championship.
 Each scored a win more than Keke but only John Watson matched Keke's consistency of six podium finishes.
-It's also worth noting that Pironi challenge was halted five races before the final due to career ending injuries he sustained at the German Grand Prix.

 John Watson